moveworks/developer-docs/use-case-guides/workday-request-time-off/README.md

 Your employees deserve to take time off to recharge and be productive.
 Requesting time off in Workday requires logging in and navigating multiple screens.

-This guide helps you build a conversational experience for easy time off requests for employees.
+This guide helps you build a conversational experience for easy time off requests for your employees.
 It ensures your managers and payroll teams have and accurate records of time off requests.

 Let's dive in!